How We Dribble Responsibly

 Our Work Space

 Anthony's commute is the shortest; he walks about 10 feet from the bedroom to his office.
 His carbon footprint there is the size of a butterfly's.
 Jenny takes a little longer; she walks down the stairs and out to the garage.
-Last year we looked into a premises separate from our home; but we've purposely stayed put.
+We have previously looked into a premises separate from our home; but we've purposely stayed put.
 Until we physically don't have enough space to work in from home, we'll keep working here.
 We save on transport pollution, we only have the one heating and electricity bill; and avoid just all the other impacts of occupying more space.

 We make small batch orders with small batch wood.
 When we need more wood, we nip half a mile round the corner to Raymond who hooks us up.
 No-one is ransacking the Amazon Forest and stockpiling half of the world's timber.
-We buy what we need from local sources, who cut it locally from sustainably cut local wood.
-It's a little more expensive for us, but it feels better than deforestation!
+We buy what we need from local sources, who cut it locally in local woods.
+It's a little more expensive for us, but it feels better than deforestation.

 Our greeting cards and business cards are all made from recycled paper too.
 We don't routinely include any paperwork with orders, unless requested, to save on printing and paper.
 Everything is electronic, so there's always a copy!

-We save up all our off-cuts of wood to use to heat our house, but we don't have much, it takes a long time!
-Since the good we use is such good quality, there's so few bits that we discard; and since we small-batch-make, we use what we cut.
+We save up all our off-cuts of wood to use to heat our house; but we don't have much, so it takes a long time.
+Since the wood we use is such good quality, there's so few bits that we discard; and since we small-batch-make, we always use what we cut.

 Since we keep our style consistent and simple, we don't use a huge range of wood finishes.
 Of those finishes, we use natural oils, so less pollutant.
-And since we use so little, there's a lot less wastage.
+And since we use such a small range, there's a lot less wastage.